Aswin-Shine/tutedude-flask-app/Jenkins-CICD-Assignment.md

                 sh 'pm2 restart express-frontend'
             }
         }

+        stage('Health Check') {
+            steps {
+                sh '''
+                    sleep 3
+                    STATUS=$(curl -s -o /dev/null -w "%{http_code}" http://localhost:$FRONTEND_PORT/)
+                    if [ "$STATUS" != "200" ]; then
+                        echo "Health check failed: expected 200, got $STATUS" exit 1
+                    fi
+                '''
             }
+        }
+    }

     post {
         failure {
-            echo 'Frontend pipeline failed, express-frontend was not restarted, old version keeps running.'
+            sh '''
+                if [ -d "$BACKUP_DIR" ]; then
+                    echo "Rolling back to previous version"
+                    rm -rf "$DEPLOY_DIR"
+                    mv "$BACKUP_DIR" "$DEPLOY_DIR"
+                    pm2 restart express-frontend || true
+                else
+                    echo "No backup to roll back to, this was the first deploy." fi
+            '''
         }
         success {
-            echo 'Frontend deployed and restarted.'
+            sh 'rm -rf "$BACKUP_DIR"'
         }
     }
 }
 ```

-Same idea as the backend one, just no port patch needed since Express is already on the right port (3000) by default in this repo.
+Same idea as the backend one, no port patch needed since Express is already on the right port (3000) by default in this repo.
+Real tests now too (`frontend/tests/server.test.js`, Jest + Supertest, with `axios` mocked so it doesn't need a real backend running to test against), which needed one small change to `server.js` first, exporting the Express `app` object and guarding `app.listen()` behind `require.main === module`, since it previously called `.listen()` unconditionally and wasn't importable for testing at all.
+Same Gitleaks/npm-audit scan pattern, same backup-and-restore rollback on failure, same health check idea, just checking port 3000 answers with a 200 instead of checking Flask's validation response.

 ![frontend job build history in Jenkins](./Screenshots/Frontend-Job.png)